Who is the CVSA and what is the 72-hour DOT inspection Blitz?

 If you operate a commercial fleet, you will no doubt have come into contact with the Commercial Vehicle Safety Alliance.
 Established in 1982, the CVSA is a nonprofit association that operates across all three countries in North America, comprised of local, state, provincial, and federal commercial motor vehicle safety inspectors, enforcers, and industry representatives.
 Some 13,000 of these officials operate under the auspices of the CVSA, and work together to further its mission of achieving uniformity, compatibility, and reciprocity of commercial vehicle inspections throughout North America.
 The CVSA hopes to make North America’s roads safer for private motorists and commercial operators by standardizing and rationalizing inspection and enforcement of commercial vehicles across the continent.

-In furtherance of this mission, the CVSA organizes several annual programs aimed at enhancing commercial road vehicle safety.
 The most high-profile of these is the International Road Check, sometimes known as the 72-hour inspection blitz.
 The International Road Check is the largest targeted inspection operation in the world, and it sees on average 17 vehicles inspected every minute across the United States, Canada, and Mexico over its 72-hour duration.
 In 2019 3.36 million vehicles were inspected.
 A typical inspection during the Road Check is the CVSA Level I inspection, which is a basic inspection of the driver’s certifications and record combined with an inspection of the vehicle’s mechanical fitness.
 Qualified personnel examine brake systems, cargo securement, coupling devices, driveshafts, exhaust systems, frames, fuel systems, vehicle lights, steering, suspension, wheels/tires, and more.
-Unfortunately, due to current conditions, the road check 2020 has been indefinitely postponed.